-Easy Sauteed Green Beans with Bacon is lighter and healthier than the traditional casserole and special enough for holiday dinners or anytime!
+Easy Sauteed Green Beans with Bacon is a delicious side dish and a healthier way to cook fresh green beans.
+Perfect for holiday dinners or every day!

 Besides, I like to think that by serving lighter side dishes, I'll have more room for dessert, which is probably my favorite part of the meal!
-And by cooking the beans this way, you'll have one less dish to bake.
+And by cooking the green beans on the stove, you'll have one less dish to bake.

 I usually buy a bag of fresh green beans from the store and prep them right before it's time to cook them.
 They usually don't take a lot of prep work other than a good rinsing, but sometimes, there are still a few stems attached, and of course, you want to get rid of those.

 Just heat up some olive oil and butter in a skillet.
 Cook the beans until they're crisp tender -- just slightly soft.

 Add some salt and pepper, to taste.
 When the beans are just about done, add a little cooked bacon and a little Parm at the end.